v-rzh/v-rzh.github.io/content/posts/mofongo.md

 their length.
 So if two different strings of the same length need to be decrypted, the latest plaintext will clobber the previous.
 This actually happens several times.
 It's *weird* and mildly annoying, but ultimately not effective.
-A little binja scripting goas a long way here.
+A little binja scripting goes a long way here.

 {{< box important>}}
 Thank God DLL and function name lengths are rarely the same!